ValberJunior/loginNextJS/README.md

 ## Description

-An example screen created with NextJS and Sass
+An example screen created with NextJS and Styled Components

 - This project was generated using a Platform Devportal template. <br>
 Our team can develop templates like these according to customer demand. <br>